Maxpeng92/Hadoop-LogProc/README.md

 		- Input: (K: null, V : a record from an L split)
 		- Output: join V with HR or HLi (if HR is null)

 The puporse of **init phase** is to hope that not all partitions of R have to be loaded in memory during the join.
-Besides that, to optimize the memory the smaller of R and the split of L is chosen to buil the hash table.
+Besides that, to optimize the memory, the smaller of R and the split of L is chosen to buil the hash table.

 Note that across map tasks, the partitions of R may be reloaded several times, since each map task runs as a separate process.